dybzon/AlwaysDecrypted/README.md

 The data types nvarchar(200) encrypted with (encryption_type = 'RANDOMIZED', encryption_algorithm_name = 'AEAD_AES_256_CBC_HMAC_SHA_256', column_encryption_key_name = 'CEK_Auto1', column_encryption_key_database_name = 'AlwaysDecrypted') and varchar are incompatible in the equal to operator.
 ```

 All existing queries that used to execute just fine may now be broken because of column encryption.
-This could be reports, queries from an application, etc.
+This could be queries from reports, from an application, etc.

 If you ended up with an encrypted database, but you've changed your mind and need a way out - then here it is.

 ## Technical notes

 The application assumes that it is executed by a user that has access to the column master key(s) used to encrypt/decrypt the encrypted columns in your database.
+If not, it is unable to decrypt any data.

 The application reads all encrypted data into memory, decrypts it, and inserts it back into the database.
 All inserts are performed as bulk inserts which makes the decryption fairly efficient even against larger databases.